lucid-wei/g-cubed_teaching_model/site_src/4io_folder.md

 | K            |     |     |     |     |     |     |     |     |
 | L            |     |     |     |     |     |     |     |     |

 Note that industry a0N produces good g0N.

 For model 2R164, a01 is energy sector,a02 is non-energy sector.

 All model versions include:
 - M is a sector-specific material.
 - K is capital.
 - L is labour.

-These 2 sectors are not in the IO table but reflected in variable names (e.g. SHLY):
+There are 2 sectors not in the IO table but reflected in variable names (e.g. SHLY):
 - Sector Y is the sector that produces the capital used in production.
 - Sector Z produces household capital.